Rhetos/Rhetos/Readme.md

 Contributions are very welcome.
 The easiest way is to fork this repo, and then make a pull request from your fork.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.

+For more info see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.